LostInBrittany/ace-widget/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## Implementation Details

+This component is built with Lit 3.1, a modern, lightweight web component library.
+It provides a clean, efficient wrapper around the Ace editor with reactive properties and a simple API.

 ## License